At St Clement’s & St John’s Infant School,

 The aim of teaching RE at our school is:

-At St Clement’s & St John’s Infant School, the Early Years Framework and the Agreed Syllabus is the core of our RE curriculum and the following religions have been selected for study:
+At St Clement’s & St John’s Infant School, the Early Years Framework and the Agreed Syllabus is the core of our RE curriculum and

 Our curriculum taught in a progressive manner throughout our school and aims to develop children’s skills and knowledge through challenge and careful differentiation.
 Each topic will contain elements of;